Very1Fake/monitor/README.md

 # Monitor

-Monitor - universal program for monitoring
+Monitor - Program for monitoring and parsing information from website (such as product info).

 ## Requirements

 ### Minimum System Requirements

 - CPU: Any (x86_64 architecture)
 - CPU Speed: 1.8GHz
 - RAM: 1 GB